Post Office Money: Insurance

+Currency cards

+A Post Office Travel Money Card in a range of foreign currencies is available, issued by First Rate Exchange Services Ltd.

+Discontinued products

 Current accounts

 In 2013, Post Office Ltd introduced a range of current accounts on a trial basis, initially at a small number of branches in East Anglia.
 This trial was extended to over 200 branches across the UK in 2014.
 Three accounts were offered, a standard account with optional overdraft, a basic bank account and a packaged account offering travel insurance and breakdown cover.
 Although these accounts could only be opened at participating branches, they can be managed across the whole network and through online, telephone and mobile banking systems.
 As in the case of most other Post Office branded financial products, Post Office current accounts were provided by Bank of Ireland (UK) plc with Post Office Ltd acting as an appointed representative.
 Following review of services by Bank of Ireland (UK) plc, it was decided in March 2019 that new Post Office Money current accounts would no longer be able to be opened and all remaining accounts were closed on 11 September 2019.